 THE DEFAMATION EXPERIENCE was first performed as a stage reading at DePaul University for an audience of 12 in May 2009, just a few months into the Obama Administration.
 It was an interesting time for American race relations, with some declaring our society "post racial" and others cautioning, as does one of the characters in the play, "just because Barack Obama is president, we're a long way from a level playing field."

-As THE DEFAMATION EXPERIENCE nears its 400th performance at the beginning of the Trump Administration and the rise of American white nationalism, we have entered a disturbing time where race, class, and religious conflicts are even more heightened.
+As THE DEFAMATION EXPERIENCE nears its 500th performance, and with an administration that encourages and foments white nationalism, we have entered a disturbing time where race, class, and religious conflicts are even more heightened.
 We are also confronting a systemic culture of sexism, as countless women - and some men - step forward to recount abuse at the hands of men in positions of power.

 Many are asking, "What happened to hope and change?"
 Amidst our growing cultural storms, THE DEFAMATION EXPERIENCE continually reveals to me that there's plenty of sun to be found.

 I find it at every performance, whether for corporate executives or high school students and regardless age, race, ethnicity or socio-economic status.
 Audience members quickly acclimate to serving as jurors, and deliberations are always thoughtful and civil.
 The courtroom environment the drama creates gives jurors the courage to speak up and instills a sense of courtesy and respect towards others.
 Most importantly, post-show discussions reveal a national hunger for honest conversation.
 People want to hear and be heard.
 They want to heal and be healed.

 THE DEFAMATION EXPERIENCE has proven to be what I hoped.
 It is a way to challenge pre-conceived notions.
 It is a way to start a conversation.
 It is a testament to the power of civil discourse.
 It is a bridge to both healing and hearing.